kubeopsskills/linux-cheatsheet/README.md

 |------------ | -------------|
 |Shows processes for the current shell|ps
 |View all the running processes|ps -A or ps -e
-|View processes not associated with the terminal| ps -a
+|View all processes associated with the terminal| ps -a
-|View processes not associated with the terminal and owned by you|ps -aux
+|View all processes associated with the terminal and show user|ps -aux

 ## Vi Shortcuts Commands
 | Name   |   Command |